 Compare/contrast The Evils of Free Will, where the villains use force, brainwashing, and other things to systematically eliminate unique thinkers until everyone is basically a carbon copy, but remains an individual physically.
 A standard feature of pretty much every dystopia, ever.

-A step up is the World of Silence, where everyone is not only one but that 'oneness' is one of complete apathy and nothing.
+A step up is the World of Silence; not only has everyone become one, but that 'oneness' is one of complete apathy and nothing.

 Puella Magi Madoka Magica: If left to her own devices, Kriemhild Gretchen, Madoka's Witch form, will destroy the world in ten days, absorbing all life into her barrier, in an attempt to rid the world of suffering.